 Talk to the Insurance Adjuster

-Before you can work towards a settlement, you must speak with the insurance adjuster to find out what the insurance company will cover once you file your claim.
+Before you can work towards a settlement, you or your lawyer must speak with the insurance adjuster to find out what the company will cover once you file your claim.
 They’ll look at your medical bills and any damage to your vehicle.
 With this information, they’ll calculate a payment that’s fair in their eyes.
 However, it’s rare for those payments to be enough right from the start.
-So, you must negotiate with the insurance company to get a fair settlement.
+So, you must negotiate with the insurance carrier to get a fair settlement.

 Draft Your Demand Letter